dbrattli/Expression/docs/tutorial/lambda_calculus.md

+---
+jupytext:
+  cell_metadata_filter: -all
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.11.5
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---
+(tutorial_lambda_calculus)=

-# λ Calculus
+# Lambda Calculus

 Lambda calculus was introduced by mathematician Alonzo Church in the 1930s as part of an investigation into the foundations of mathematics

 - Lambda calculus is a formal language
 - The expressions of the language are called lambda terms